-Full frontal nudity and explicit pornographic language is not acceptable to the Board.
+Full frontal nudity and explicit pornographic language is not acceptable to the Community Panel.
 Images of genitalia and images which are highly sexually suggestive are not acceptable.
-The Board considers that explicit sexual depictions in advertising, particularly where the depiction is not relevant to the product or service being advertised, are generally objectionable to the community and will offend Prevailing Community Standards.
+The Community Panel considers that explicit sexual depictions in advertising, particularly where the depiction is not relevant to the product or service being advertised, are generally objectionable to the community and will offend Prevailing Community Standards.

-Research conducted by the Advertising Standards Bureau in 2010 clearly indicates that a significant proportion of the community highly objects to strong and explicit sexual depiction in advertising, especially when the sexual depiction is irrelevant to the product.
+Research conducted by Ad Standards in 2010 clearly indicates that a significant proportion of the community highly objects to strong and explicit sexual depiction in advertising, especially when the sexual depiction is irrelevant to the product.

-The Board pays particular attention to age in a sexualised situation
+The Community Panel pays particular attention to age in a sexualised situation

-When older people are depicted, the Board considers it important that women and men are portrayed in similar manner – portraying older women in a less positive light to older men would generally be unacceptable to the Board.
+When older people are depicted, the Community Panel considers it important that women and men are portrayed in similar manner – portraying older women in a less positive light to older men would generally be unacceptable to the Community Panel.

-Situations where women or men are portrayed as generally inferior to the other sex and/or their role belittled or criticised in a derogatory manner are generally considered to be unacceptable to the Board.
+Situations where women or men are portrayed as generally inferior to the other sex and/or their role belittled or criticised in a derogatory manner are generally considered to be unacceptable to the Community Panel.

-Further discussion of the issues raised in this document may be found in exploitative and degrading advertising.
+Further discussion of the issues raised in this document may be found in exploitative or degrading advertising.

-In addition to the specific issues outlined above, the Board will also consider the nature of the media used when developing campaigns, and the times in which advertisements are placed.
+In addition to the specific issues outlined above, the Community Panel will also consider the nature of the media used when developing campaigns, and the times in which advertisements are placed.

-Respondents to ASB’s 2010 community research expressed significant concern about these issues, in line with the views of the Board.
+Respondents to Ad Standards' 2010 community research expressed significant concern about these issues, in line with the views of the Community Panel.

 Timing: Advertising on television is prescribed by the Broadcasting Act and classified by Free TV.
-The Board is particularly concerned that only material that is suitable for a particular classification zone is broadcast in that zone.
+The Community Panel is particularly concerned that only material that is suitable for a particular classification zone is broadcast in that zone.

 Level of community concern about this issue

-Community activity and political sensitivity about gender portrayal in advertising has been reflected in complaints to the Advertising Standards Bureau and was of particular concern to respondents to the ASB’s 2010 community research on this topic.
+Community activity and political sensitivity about gender portrayal in advertising has been reflected in complaints to Ad Standards and was of particular concern to respondents to Ad Standards' 2010 community research on this topic.

-Gender portrayal concerns are identified in roughly half of all complaints made to the Advertising Standards Bureau.
+Gender portrayal concerns are identified in roughly half of all complaints made to Ad Standards.